Meet Peer Leader Aileen Perez-Aguilar

 What is your hidden talent?

-I play the flute and heavy weight-lift!
+I can play the flute and violin!

 What is an academic accomplishment that you are proud of?